orbitjs/orbit/README.md

 non-blocking (i.e. associated actions are resolved in the background without blocking the flow of the application).
 Connectors can be used to enable uni or bi-directional flow of data between sources.

+## Orbit Common Library

+The Orbit Common library (namespaced `OC` by default) contains a set of compatible data sources, currently including: an in-memory cache, a local storage source, and a source for accessing [JSON API](http://jsonapi.org/) compliant APIs with AJAX.

+You can define your own data sources that will work with Orbit as long as they support Orbit's interfaces.
+You can either make sources compliant with the Orbit Common library or use Orbit's base interfaces to create an independent collection of compatible sources.

 ## Dependencies